semiod-github/semiod-github.github.io/udemy2.md

 	  cd /var/lib/docker/volumes/myvolume/_data
 	  docker volume rm myvolume

-	  A given volume can be mounted into multiple containers simultanesously when no running conatiner is using a volume, the volume is still available to Docker and is not removed automatically.
+	  A given volume can be mounted into multiple containers simultaneously when no running container is using a volume, the volume is still available to Docker and is not removed automatically.

 	  when you mount a volume, it may be named or anonymous.
-Anonymous volumes are not given an explicit name when they are first mounted into a container, so Docker gives them a ramdom name that is guranteed to be unique within a given Docker host.
+Anonymous volumes are not given an explicit name when they are first mounted into a container, so Docker gives them a random name that is guaranteed to be unique within a given Docker host.

 	53 Volumes in Kubernetes
-	   Challenges : On-disk files in a container are ephemeral When there are multiple conatiners who wants to share data, it becomes a challenge.
+	   Challenges : On-disk files in a container are ephemeral When there are multiple containers who wants to share data, it becomes a challenge.
 	   One of the benefits of Kubernetes is that it supports multiple types of volumes : EBS, cider, glusterfs, local , nfs etc